Camp Staff Positions

 CITs must be a junior or senior in high school and be interested in working with children in a summer camp setting.
 They are supervised by a program coordinator who meets with them each week.
 CITs work directly with a Head Counselor in a specific age unit or subject area.
 This is a paid position.

-SSL Counselors must be entering ninth grade and be interested in working with children in a summer camp setting.
-The first three weeks will be in training and the second three weeks will be working with campers.
+SSL Counselors must be entering ninth or tenth grade and be interested in working with children in a summer camp setting.
+The first three weeks will be working in the classroom in the mornings and in training inthe afternoons.
+The second three weeks will be working in the classrooms.
 SSLs are supervised by a Community Service Coordinator and must be available to work for the entire session.
 This is an unpaid position.
-At the end of the 2015 session, counselors receive a certificate stating the number of community service hours completed.
+At the end of the 2017 session, counselors receive a certificate stating the number of community service hours completed.

 Pool staff must have Advanced Life Saving certification.
 The Pool Staff has two Head Counselors and several Counselors.
 The pool staff serves as lifeguards and give swim lessons to small groups of campers.